stingaci/heat-tutorial/partIV/README.rst

 property is a simple script that prints "Hello world" to the /tmp/help file (the '|' is a YAML `literal sytle block chomping indicator
 <http://www.yaml.org/spec/1.2/spec.html#id2795688>`_ used to indicate the
-following text is multiline input which preserves new lines).
+following text is multiline input which preserves new line characters).

 After launching this stack, the reader can check if the user_data script has successfully ran by running the following command: